The Thirteenth Doctor is in!

 Mandip Gill said: “I am over the moon to be joining the Doctor Who family.
 This is an iconic show with an amazing fanbase and I look forward to everything that brings.
 Certain roles seem unattainable and this is one of those, so much so I didn’t believe it to be true for the first few weeks.
 To be working alongside the likes of Jodie, Bradley and my old friend Tosin is thrilling.
 This show is worlds away from the work I’ve done previously and that’s the part that excites me the most.”

 Tosin Cole said: “I’m grateful and excited to be a part of this journey with the team.
 I’m looking forward to jumping in this Doctor Who universe.”

-She will, and it looks very different.
+She has, and it looks very different.
 Created by series designer Arwel Jones, the new screwdriver has a more traditionally sci-fi look than some recent versions, and appears to have been made from scratch by Whittaker’s Doctor.

 The new incarnation of the gadget has a curved handle that’s slightly separate from the main screwdriver, containing stripped lights to match the LED light on the end.
 It’s coloured silver with dark cracks through it, and fits neatly in Whittaker’s hand.

 In another interesting change, the light on the new screwdriver is an orange-y colour – different from the lighter blues and greens of more recent versions of the gadget, though other colours have appeared in the series’ run – while the LED itself appears more organic and crystalline, perhaps hinting at the source of the screwdriver’s power.